 Office for Civil Rights, U.S. Department of Education (OCR)

-OCR enforces several Federal civil rights laws which prohibit discrimination on the basis of race, color, national origin, sex, disability and age.
+OCR enforces several Federal civil rights laws which prohibit discrimination in public schools on the basis of race, color, national origin, sex, disability, and age.

 Washington State Human Rights Commission (WSHRC)

 WSHRC enforces the Washington Law Against Discrimination (RCW 49.60), which prohibits discrimination in employment and in places of public accommodation, including schools.

 Special Education—Dispute Resolution Options

 If you believe that a school district has failed to provide a service identified in your student's IEP, has denied your student FAPE, or has not met any other state or federal requirements related to special education, there are three formal dispute resolution options to resolve your disagreement.